CalvertHCWallace/chess-python/README.md

 ## Credits

-This project was inspired by various tutorials and resources available online, including [insert tutorial/resource names or links here].
-Special thanks to the contributors and maintainers of the Pygame library for their valuable work.
+This project was inspired by the tutorial: https://www.youtube.com/watch?v=EnYui0e73Rs&list=PLBwF487qi8MGU81nDGaeNE1EnNEPYWKY_.
+Special thanks to the contributors and maintainers of the Pygame library for their valuable work and Eddie Sharick for the fun learning experience.

 ## License

-This project is licensed under the [insert license name, e.g., MIT License].
-See the [LICENSE](LICENSE) file for more details.
+TBA